 - Bachelor’s of Science in Computer Information Systems

 Liberal arts degrees are primarily focused on imparting knowledge to the student in a variety of subject areas, including humanities (English, history), social sciences (political science, sociology), and arts (music, theater).
-While a liberal arts degree can prepare you for unique careers in fields such as journalism or archeology, keep in mind these jobs are not plentiful.
+While a liberal arts degree can prepare you for unique careers in fields such as journalism or archaeology, keep in mind these jobs are not plentiful.
 What’s more, with increasing competition in the job market, the odds of a military person’s experience coupled with a liberal arts degree (or no degree at all) finding a successful career outside of education can decrease dramatically.
 A liberal arts degree for a person with an interest in a specific subject is a terrific degree to have.
 For one, you could turn a passion for science, ancient history or literature into a career in education.
 The military has an outstanding program called Troops to Teachers that recognizes the leadership, teaching and learning skills you displayed on the battlefield are qualities that lend themselves well to effective teaching techniques and have a great chance of positively influencing students in the classroom, particularly in urban areas.
-For more information on Troops-To-Teachers, please go tohttp://www.proudtoserveagain.com/.

 General studies degrees are not focused in any one particular area, but are designed to give professional skills to students any one of a variety of fields designed to prepare students for any number of specialized careers to include: business, finance and accounting, medical administration, public service and law enforcement.
 These programs tend to have classes and schedules that cater to the non-traditional student, including online, distance learning and night or weekend courses.
 General studies degrees specifically are designed to cater to the workforce.
 A general studies degree with a specialization in any number of career fields may offer military-related students an opportunity to earn a degree that is overall more attractive to more employers than a liberal arts degree, arming them with a professional degree and resume that give them the competitive edge employers are looking for.
 What’s more, general studies programs usually are designed around work schedules, offering students the opportunity to continue to work traditional jobs and military careers while earning a degree that offers them the opportunity for advancement.
 The format for these programs can vary from accelerated degree plans, night and weekend classes and online schools.